 Weld Types and Positions

-a.
-General.
-It is important to distinguish between the joint and the weld.
+Any discussion on weld types and positions starts with the idea that it is important to distinguish between the joint and the weld.

 Each must be described to completely describe the weld joint.

 There are many different types of welds, which are best described by their shape when shown in cross section.

 The most popular weld is the fillet weld, named after its cross-sectional shape.
 Other types of welds include flange welds, plug welds, slot welds, seam welds, surfacing welds, and backing welds.

 Joints are combined with welds to make weld joints.

 A fillet weld joins two surfaces at an approximate right angle to each other.
 There are several types of fillet weld:

 - A full fillet weld is a weld where the size of the weld is the same as the thickness of the thinner object joined together.

 - A staggered intermittent fillet weld refers to two lines of intermittent welding on a joint.
 An example is a tee joint (see below) where the fillet increments that are in one line are staggered in comparison to the other line.

 - Chain Intermittent Fillet Weld: Refers to two lines of intermittent fillet welds in a lap joint or T where the welds in one line are approximately opposite those in the other line.